 A refractive error is a very common eye disorder.
 It occurs when the eye cannot clearly focus the images from the outside world, causing blurred vision.

 The four most common refractive errors are:

 - myopia (nearsightedness): difficulty in seeing distant objects clearly;

 - hyperopia (farsightedness): difficulty in seeing close objects clearly;

 - astigmatism: distorted vision resulting from an irregularly curved cornea, the clear covering of the eyeball.

 - presbyopia: which leads to difficulty in reading or seeing at arm’s length, it is linked to ageing and occurs almost universally.

 Refractive errors are commonly corrected with glasses or contact lenses, or refractive surgery.

 My husband fights to protect his vision.
 He had severe myopia which was partially corrected with surgery.
-However, he subsequently developed early onset macular degeneration, a condition which destroys the retina of the eye causing loss of central vision.
+He subsequently developed early onset macular degeneration, a condition which destroys the retina of the eye causing loss of central vision.
 Progression of the degeneration is slowed with regular injections of a drug originally developed to treat cancers.
 (If a shot into the eye sounds painful, it is.)
-He has also had removal of cataracts.
-So far he is still able to function visually, but he appreciates his sight and does whatever he can to preserve it.
+He has had removal of cataracts.
+So far he is able to function visually, but he appreciates his sight and does whatever he can to preserve it.